Trang1908/CoGrammar---Data-Science-Tasks/T05 - Capstone Project - Variables and Control Structures/README.md

 ‘i’ is the monthly interest rate, calculated by dividing the annual interest rate by 12.
 Remember to divide the interest entered by the user by 100 e.g. (8 / 100) before dividing by 12.
-● ‘n’ is the number of months over which the bond will be repaid.|
+● ‘n’ is the number of months over which the bond will be repaid.
+---
 Calculate how much money the user will have to repay each month and output the answer.